99 Austin Acts at SXSW Music

 Breakout

 Sat.
-17, Hotel Vegas, 10:15pm Possibly the purest expression of late-Seventies domestic punk you'll hear at SXSW 2018.
+17, Hotel Vegas, 10:15pm Possibly the purest expression of late-Seventies domestic punk you'll hear this SXSW.
 2012 cassette EP No Choice and 2014 single "Razor Wire" b/w "Stab in the Dark" tell the tale beautifully: vox in the key of "sore throat," nasty guitar distortion likely generated from pawn shop Peavey tube amps, hyperthyroid tempos, and a baaad attitude. – Tim Stegall

 Brownout